 While the actual date of John Hart’s birth is unknown, biographers have put it in the year of 1713, in Hopewell Township, NJ.
+There has long been stories told that John and his father were born in Stonington, CT, using their Town Records and confirming with the Town Clerk we have proven this is not correct.
+We draw the assumption that since his parents were living in Hopewell, NJ and that he was baptized there, he likely was born there.
 His grandfather, for whom he was named, was a carpenter, who came from Newtown, Long Island.
 His son Edward, was John Hart’s father.
 Edward Hart was a Justice of the Peace, a Public Assessor, and a farmer.
 He arrived in Hopewell about c.1710, at the age of twenty.
-He married Martha Furman
+He married Martha Furman (Firman), on May 17, 1712 and they had five children, all raised in Hopewell, New Jersey.

 John Hart was attracted to a young lady of considerable beauty named Deborah.
 She was the only child of Richard Scudder from Scudder Falls.
 John rode his horse approximately 30 miles round trip to court Deborah, and they were married in 1739.
 John and Deborah had 13 children, Sara, Jesse, Martha, Nathaniel, John, Susannah, Mary, Abigail, Edward, Scudder, Daughter deceased, Daniel and Debra, who was born when her mother Deborah was 44 years old.
 Deborah’s great-grandfather, John Scudder, came to Salem, MA on the James in 1635.
 With his brothers Thomas and Henry, John Scudder moved from there to Southold, Long Island in 1651, to Huntington in 1657 and to Newtown in 1660 where he was prominent in town affairs.